MatthewLSnell/2017---2019-Philadelphia-Pedestrian-Fatalities-Analysis/README.md

 [Jupyter Notebook](https://nbviewer.org/github/MatthewLSnell/Case-Study-Analysis-of-Philadelphia-Motor-Vehicle-Collisions/blob/main/Crash%20Data%20Analysis.ipynb)

-* I utilized Python to concatenate the individual year datasets into one large dataset that contains all of the crash data from 2015 through 2020/
+* I utilized Python to concatenate the individual annual crash datasets into one large dataset that contains all of the crash data from 2015 through 2020.
 * I cleaned and transformed the dataset by selecting features that were relevant to my analysis and assigning the appropriate data type to each feature.
 * I used the Openstreet Nominatim API to reverse geocode the dataset to extract a zip code from the latitude and longitude data.